caltechlibrary/newt/newt-router.md

 To extend the Postgres+PostgREST to support server side web page assembly with Pandoc server we need to be able to map a requested URL path to both PostgREST for content and a template for processing the data with Pandoc server before returning an assembled webpage to the front end web server.
 What information is needed to define this behavior.

+Newt URL router leverages your existing PostgREST configuration with the optional additional value `pandoc-server-port` if you Pandoc server is not running on a standard port.
+Route configuration is loaded from Postgres+PostgREST.
+Routes can be manage in a CSV file which is used to update a route table in Postgres.

+## The routes table fields

 route
 : route description (see [Path DSL concept](pathdsl.md))